Myth #8 - CO

 down the primary air shutters, you'll see an increase in carbon monoxide in the flue.
 If you crank

-the gas pressure to the burners way up, you'll over fire the furnace and see a little more CO in the flue
+the gas pressure to the burners way up, you'll over fire the furnace and see more CO in the flue gasses.

-gasses.
 At any stage along the way you can say that the CO was caused by "incomplete" combustion.
-But,
+But, because the CO

-because the CO levels are relatively low (still under 400ppm) and they are being carried out of the structure by
+levels are relatively low (still under 400ppm) and they are being carried out of the structure by the flue, there

-the flue, there is NO immediate reason for alarm.
-Putting it another way, incomplete combustion does not
+is NO immediate reason for alarm.
+Putting it another way, incomplete combustion does not necessarily lead to

 Now, with a perfectly adjusted furnace (with 0ppm CO output)